bradford-coderdojo/bltm/README.md

 # Project Description

 A platforming game which the characters are Bacon, Lettuce and Tomato.
-The enemy is the mayonaise, (it will splat the BLT?).
-The boss level is a fork or a knife?, or a sesame seed trying to crush them.
+The enemy is the mayonaise (perhaps mayonaise cannon shooting at the BLT?), (it will splat the BLT?).
+The boss level is a fork or a knife?, or a sesame seed bun trying to crush them.

 # About team